 Ricardo Budde, MD, PhD, EBCR, FSCCTCourse director, Erasmus MC

 Ricardo Budde obtained his MD, PhD and an MSc in Medical Biology from Utrecht University.
 Training as a Radiologist was completed in 2013 followed by a fellowship in cardiovascular radiology.
 Ricardo passed the European Diploma in Cardiac Imaging examination in 2014.
-At Erasmus MC he is a staff radiologist, associate professor and clinical section chief for cardiovascular radiology.
+At Erasmus MC he is a staff radiologist, full professor and clinical section chief of cardiovascular radiology.

-His main research interests include imaging of (prosthetic) heart valves, aortic disease, endocarditis, imaging to optimize cardiac interventions and dose reduction techniques for CT.
+His main research interests include Photon Counting CT, imaging of (prosthetic) heart valves, aortic disease, endocarditis, imaging to optimize cardiac interventions and dose reduction techniques for CT.
 The Dutch Heart Foundation has awarded him two large grants as PI including a prestigious Dekker grant.

-He has (co)-authored over 175 peer-reviewed publications serves as daily supervisor for multiple PhD students.
-He serves on the editorial board of the journals “Radiology Cardiothoracic Imaging”, “European Journal of Hybrid Imaging” and “European Heart Journal- Digital Health”.
+He has (co)-authored over 245 peer-reviewed publications serves as daily supervisor for multiple PhD students.
+He serves as associate editor for “Radiology Cardiothoracic Imaging”and on the editorial board of the journals “European Journal of Hybrid Imaging” and “European Heart Journal- Digital Health”.

-Ricardo is a member of the Executive Board of the European Society of Cardiovascular Radiology (ESCR) and chairman of the Communication and New Media committee.
+Ricardo is a member of the Executive Board of the European Society of Cardiovascular Radiology (ESCR).
 He is core author of the ESCR consensus document on TAVI.
-He is also Fellow of the Society of Cardiovascular Computed Tomography (SCCT) and serves on the SCCT Guidelines committee.
+He is also Fellow of the Society of Cardiovascular Computed Tomography (SCCT) and served on the SCCT Guidelines committee.

 He has been instructor at many (inter)national CT and CMR hands-on workshops organized at ESCR, Netherlands Heart Days and meetings of the Dutch Society of Radiology.